semaphoreci/docs/docs/score/custom-dashboards.md

 After you save, a new Metric chart will appear on the Dashboard.
 It may take up to two days to have data to display.

-!!! warning "Note: You need to have run a pipeline on the selected branch and pipeline to the data to be gathered and displayed."
+!!! warning "Note: You need to have run a pipeline on the selected branch for data to be gathered and displayed."

 ### Editing a metric name